 ABOUT PETÉN HEALTH

-Petén Health is a 501(c)(3) non-profit organization founded to support the community-based, rural health care program in Peten, Guatemala.
-This program, in which community members receive the training and equipment necessary to address remote villages health needs, has been steadily growing since 2002.
+Petén Health is a 501(c)(3) non-profit organization founded in 2017 to support El Programa de Salud Comunitaria, the community-based rural health care program in Petén, Guatemala.
+This program, in which community members receive the training and equipment necessary to address remote villages' health needs, has been steadily growing since 2002.
 Motivated by a nearly complete lack of medical services in the area, the program now has over 40 fully trained community health workers and serves an area populated by 60,000 rural Guatemalans.

-Petén Health is in the final stages of completing a permanent clinic, including classrooms and dormitories, for the community health workers, many of whom travel long distances to be trained.
-The facility includes a new clinic with treatment rooms, an emergency room and dental care.
-The clinic will open in early 2020.
+Petén Health provided the finances and technical support for El Programa's Casa de Salud.
+The campus includes classrooms, dormitories, and a kitchen for community health workers who travel long distances to be trained, in addition to a new clinic with medical and dental treatment rooms and an emergency room.
+The clinic opened on February 28, 2020.
 Working together, in an outpouring of support from donors and friends from all over the world, Petén Health achieved this first major milestone to secure health care for impoverished Guatemalans two years ahead of schedule.

 Bringing medicines to the village

 WHO WE ARE